-- (b) The Court may require the child, mother, and alleged father(s) to submit to genetic tests.
-If the mother or alleged father is unavailable for testing, the Court may order genetic testing of other persons closely related to the unavailable person if genetic information from that person would assist in the determination of paternity. - (c) In a contested paternity proceeding, the Court shall require genetic testing, except that an alleged father may be excused from submitting to a genetic test if the Court determines that there is no reasonable possibility that sexual contact occurred at or near the time of conception. - (d) If genetic testing required by the Court confirms parentage, the disputing parent shall pay the cost of testing.
-If the test disproves parentage, the petitioner shall pay the cost of the testing. - (e) Within 14 days of receipt of the date of mailing of the genetic test, a party may request the Court to order additional genetic tests by other experts qualified in paternity The Court may hold a genetic testing. hearing on the request for additional testing.
-The requesting party shall pay for the additional costs of testing in advance, but the Court order reimbursement may accordance with (d) of this section.
-Court may waive the requesting party's obligation to pay the additional testing costs in advance if the requesting party is indigent and - (1) The laboratory performing the initial tests recommends additional testing; or - (2) there is substantial evidence to support a finding of paternity contrary to the initial genetic test results. - (f) The Lummi Nation Child Support Program shall mail all parties, by certified mail to the last known address of the party, a copy of: - (1) the genetic test results; - (2) the accompanying sworn statement of the expert describing the expert's
+(b) The Court may require the child, mother, and alleged parent(s) to submit to genetic tests.
+If the mother or alleged parent is unavailable for testing, the Court may order genetic testing of other persons closely related to the unavailable person if genetic information from that person would assist in the determination of parentage.

+(c) In a contested parentage proceeding, the Court shall require genetic testing, except that an alleged parent may be excused from submitting to a genetic test if the Court determines that there is no reasonable possibility that sexual contact occurred at or near the time of conception. (d) If genetic testing required by the Court confirms parentage, the disputing parent shall pay the cost of testing.
+If the test disproves parentage, the petitioner shall pay the cost of the testing.

+(e) Within 14 days of receipt of the date of mailing of the genetic test, a party may request the Court to order additional genetic tests by other experts qualified in parentage genetic testing.
+The Court may hold a hearing on the request for additional testing.
+The requesting party shall pay for the additional costs of testing in advance, but the Court may order reimbursement in accordance with (d) of this section.
+The Court may waive the requesting party's obligation to pay the additional testing costs in advance if the requesting party is indigent and

+(1) The laboratory performing the initial tests recommends additional testing; or

+(2) there is substantial evidence to support a finding of parentage contrary to the initial genetic test results.

+(f) The Lummi Nation Child Support Program shall mail all parties, by certified mail to the last known address of the party, a copy of:

+(1) the genetic test results;

-- qualifications and analyzing and interpreting the results; and - (3) documentation of the chain of custody of the genetic samples. - (g) Any objection to genetic testing results must be made in writing within 14 days from the date of mailing of the genetic test results under (f) of this section..
-Any hearing on the issue of paternity may not be held sooner than 14 days after a filing of objection to the genetic test.
-If no timely objection is filed, the genetic test result will be admitted as evidence of paternity, without the need for foundation testimony or other proof of authenticity.
+(2) the accompanying sworn statement of the expert describing the expert's qualifications and analyzing and interpreting the results; and

+(3) documentation of the chain of custody of the genetic samples.

+(g) Any objection to genetic testing results must be made in writing within 14 days from the date of mailing of the genetic test results under (f) of this section.
+Any hearing on the issue of parentage may not be held sooner than 14 days after a filing of objection to the genetic test.
+If no timely objection is filed, the genetic test result will be admitted as evidence of parentage, without the need for foundation testimony or other proof of authenticity.

-11.05.050 Entry of Order of Paternity by Acknowledgment
+11.05.050 Entry of Order of Parentage by Acknowledgment